tsioukas/wishful-coral/node-red/dashboarddraft.md

 - **RTA** : The Routing Algorithm.
 - **DTP** : Defines the target using a data type.
 Always "TOP" for topology visualization.
 - **CMD** : Defines the data structure action.
 For MAP JSON is setMap.
-- **topologyConfig** : A set of config options for Topology Visualization module.
+- **topologyConfig** : A set of configuration options for Topology Visualization module.
 	- **charge** : In automatic node position is the charge between nodes.
 See [D3.js Force Layout](https://github.com/d3/d3-3.x-api-reference/blob/master/Force-Layout.md#charge) for more information.
 	- **gravity** : In automatic node position is the gravity between nodes.
 See [D3.js Force Layout](https://github.com/d3/d3-3.x-api-reference/blob/master/Force-Layout.md#gravity) for more information.
 	- **distance** : In automatic node position the distance between nodes in pixels.
 See [D3.js Force Layout](https://github.com/d3/d3-3.x-api-reference/blob/master/Force-Layout.md#chargeDistance) for more information.